impin0/algorithms-2025/4_Abstract_Data_Types/README.md

 - Linked lists, allowing our stack to grow and shrink gracefully.
 We keep the stack in reverse order (from the array implementation) from the most recently inserted element to the least recently inserted element.
 To *pop* we remove the node from the front of the list and return his item, to *push* we create a new node and add it to the front of the list.
 The *initiate* operation is not used.

 **What are the difference between the two implementations?**
-They differ only their performance characteristics (time and space used).
+They differ only by their performance characteristics (time and space used).
 The linked list uses more time for the push and pop operation, to allocate memory for each push and deallocate for each pop, if our application performs these operations a huge number of times we might prefer the array implementation.
-The array implementation uses the amount of space necessary to hold the maximum number of items expected throughout the computation, while the list implementation uses space proportional to the number of items but always uses extra space for on link per item.
+The array implementation uses the amount of space necessary to hold the maximum number of items expected throughout the computation, while the list implementation uses space proportional to the number of items but always uses extra space for one link per item.
 If we need a huge stack usually nearly full we prefer the array implementation, if such stack size varies dramatically we might prefer the list implementation

-**What are the problems of those implementations?**
+**What is a constrain of the array implementation?**
-- Arrays: we need to know the maximum size of the array before using it.
-This *constraint* is an artificial of out choice to use an array implementation; it is not an essential part of the stack ADT.
+We need to know the maximum size of the array before using it.
+This *constraint* is an artificial of our choice to use an array implementation; it is not an essential part of the stack ADT.
 If we use a high value this implementation will make inefficient use of space, if we choose too small out program might not work at all

-We can implement the push and pop operations for the pushdown stack ADT in constant time,, using either arrays or linked lists (fact that follows from the implementation of both)

 ### Creation of a new ADT
 **How can we design a new ADT?**